Degree Offered: Master of Science (M.S.)

 In addition to the academic requirements, students are expected to adhere to the technical and professional standards of the program.
 For the most up to date information regarding these standards, programs suspension and termination refer to the programs website.

 The program adheres to the academic and clinical education requirements set by the American Speech-Language-Hearing Association, the North Carolina Board of Examiners for Speech and Language Pathologists and Audiologists, and the North Carolina State Department of Public Instruction.
-The completed program entitles the graduate to Advanced Licensure in the state of North Carolina.
+The completed program entitles the graduate to obtain Advanced Licensure in the state of North Carolina.

 Location of Course Offerings: Cullowhee only